Micki Lavin-Pell, MS, MA

 As a qualified Marriage and Family Therapist and Relationship Coach for more than 15 years, I help people both in my office in Jerusalem and all around the world via Skype.
 You will encounter the deepest parts of who you are so that you are ready to find and embrace love.
 I support people, at their own pace, through their deepest fears and traumas so that they can break free and choose a different path.

-I use several treatment modalities such as Imago, Psychodynamic psychotherapy, Somatic Experience therapy (Trauma), EMDR (Trauma), Systems theory (for family rebuilding).
+I use several treatment modalities such as Imago, Psychodynamic psychotherapy, Somatic Experience therapy (Trauma), EMDR (Trauma), Systems theory (for family rebuilding) and Emotionally Focused Couples Therapy (EFT).

 I work at your pace so that you receive results as efficiently as possible.